 Whether business or personal, we all manage so many online profiles and its key to have imagery that represents who we are and what we represent.
 How often do you look up a contact on social media before you meet and have a preconception about them often based on a profile image.
 Online profiles are not restricted to social media.
 My headshot appears next to listings on trade associations, forums, author profiles, etc. If possible, I aim to have the same image everywhere to have a consistent image.

 I was at a networking meeting recently when I met a previous client who couldn’t wait to show me his business card.
-As he took it out, he proudly showed me his business card with the headshot that we had taken of him.
+As he took it out, he proudly showed me his business card with the headshot that we had photographed for him.
 This was not a use I had previously thought of.
 He went on to say that it was the best thing he had ever done.
 He is a big networker and explained that he would often come back from an early morning networking meeting with a stack of business cards.
 Apart from one or two people that he had spent more time with, he couldn’t remember what the people were like.
 He said that his business card with a small photo of himself got a great follow-up as people would remember who he was from his photo.
 Of course he uses the same image on his website, LinkedIn, etc which strengthens his consistency across his brand.

 If you get invited to talk at industry events, you will find your profile image being used across promotional materials for the event.
 Often with profile images of other speakers your image and profile will appear.
 It’s often a real mix of styles with holiday snaps alongside professional business portraits.
 When listed to other respected professionals in your field, its best to have an image that represents you and your brand.